-Michael Reynolds is a rich oncologist who has a $175,000 sports car, a multi-million dollar home, and a new boost in his career.
-Brandon 'Blue' Monroe is a ...
+Michael Reynolds is a rich oncologist who has a one hundred seventy-five thousand dollar sports car, a multi-million dollar house, and a new boost in his career.
+Brandon "Blue" Monroe is a ...

 See full summary »

 Graham, a lonely Welsh postal worker, adopts James, a troubled ten-year-old boy.
 Graham always wanted a son, but James loves his biological father too much to give Graham a chance.
 Will the two be able to accept each other as family?

 A young man is sucked into an unnamed religious cult by a beautiful girl, and gets increasingly under the mind control of the cult leader.
 After his parents fail in their efforts to talk ...
 See full summary »